PJM Glossary

 Network Integration Transmission Service

-Allows a Transmission Customer to integrate, plan, economically dispatch and regulate its network resources to serve its network load in a manner comparable to that in which the transmission provider utilizes its Transmission System to serve its Native Load Customers.
-Network Integration Transmission Service also may be used by the Transmission Customer to deliver non-firm energy purchases to its network load without additional charge.
+Allows a transmission customer to integrate, plan, economically dispatch and regulate its network resources to serve its network load in a manner comparable to that in which the transmission provider utilizes its transmission system to serve its native load customers.
+Network integration transmission service also may be used by the transmisson customer to deliver nonfirm energy purchases to its network load without additional charge.

 Network Service Peak Load (NSPL)